What is a Nevada Dream Tag program?

 While NDOW administers the program and sells the Resource Enhancement Stamp, by statute the Dream Tags raffle is managed by the Community Foundation of Western Nevada.
-The Community Foundation of Western Nevada is contracted with a private entity, Systems Consultants, who conducts the raffle and issues the Dream Tags.
+The Community Foundation of Northern Nevada is contracted with a private entity, goHUNT.com, who conducts the raffle and issues the Dream Tags.

-Who is the Community Foundation of Western Nevada (CFWN)?
+Who is the Community Foundation of Northern Nevada (CFNN)?

-The nonprofit Community Foundation of Western Nevada is a 501(c)(3) public charity that is a resource in the region to promote and enable philanthropy to improve the community.
-They oversee and manage over 180 funds.
-See www.nevadafund.org.
+The nonprofit Community Foundation of Northern Nevada is a 501(c)(3) public charity that is a resource in the region to promote and enable philanthropy to improve the community.
+They oversee and manage over 250 funds.
+Visit www.nevadafund.org to learn more.

 Why doesn’t NDOW conduct the Dream Tags raffle?
-Why is it handled by the Community Foundation of Western Nevada?
+Why is it handled by the Community Foundation of Northern Nevada?

 The Legislature made this determination when reviewing existing Nevada laws regarding raffles.
 In Nevada, raffles can only be held by nonprofit organizations.
 Due to gaming in Nevada, lotteries are prohibited, but nonprofit raffles are allowed.
 To this end, this program is referred to as a “raffle,” not a “lottery.”